nishchay/translations/static/english/learningCenter/request/responseHandling.md

 ###### Set element attribute which has value

-To set value of an element which does not child element, we can set `@value` to sepicfy value for that element.
+To set value of an element which does not child element, we can set `@value` to specify value for that element.
 See below code:

 ``` json
 [